 - History taking and thorough neurological examination remain vital in the diagnosis of the injuries and their classification.

 - CT scan of the spine is an excellent method of imaging the bone in the cases of suspected tumors or in traumatic causes.
 CT scan delineates the structural pathology and its position.
 It is the preferred imaging in older children and adults.

-- MRI scan of the spine has superior soft tissue images that are desired in the assessment of the spinal cord.
+- MRI scan of the spine has superior soft-tissue images that are desired in the assessment of the spinal cord.
 Thus, it is best for analyzing congenital malformations, spondylosis, subluxation and other forms of spinal root compression.

-- Blood studies (CBC, UECs) are used as additional workup for patients with suspected infective causes.
+- Blood studies (CBC, UECs) are used as an additional workup for patients with suspected infective causes.
 The tests are also done as a baseline before management.